6 Favorite Scenic Places to Relax in Fairfax County Virginia

 1. Meadowlark Botanical Gardens, Vienna

 There are lots of places to sit and admire the flora at Meadowlark Botanical Gardens, but we're partial to these chairs near tiny Lake Lina.
 They're at the bottom of the hill, close to the gazebo.
-If you prefer a chair without the walk, head to the rockers just outside the Visitor Center.
-The park is especially beautiful when magnolias and cherry trees are blooming.

 Disclosure: This article may contain affiliate links.
 We will make a small commission from these links if you order something, at no additional cost to you.